 Many of the activities are free or inexpensive, and most are not time-consuming.
 They can be squeezed into your daily routine: as the introduction says, “adding breaks to your daily life will help you become more productive”.

 Explore Every Day is not a self-help manual, but an inspiration to try new things.
-In some ways it is a lighter version of Lonely Planet’s Everyday Adventures, which I reviewed earlier this year.
-It would be an ideal Christmas stocking filler.
-Or a way to spark off those New Year’s resolutions.
+In some ways it is a lighter version of Lonely Planet’s Everyday Adventures, which I previously reviewed.
+It would make a perfect small gift.
+Or a way to spark off those New Year’s resolutions – at any time of the year!

 Explore Every Day, Lonely Planet, 2019, £9.99, 9781788686358